Frequently asked questions

 How do I apply?

 An application needs to be made electronically through the College Postgraduate Admissions webpage.
 Here you will find all the necessary information and instructions to apply.
 After a first eligibility assessment done by the central admissions team, an application is sent through to the department.
-Once this happened, Professor Moore helps match the applicant up with an appropriate project and supervisor.
+Once this has happened, Professor Moore assesses the applications and helps match successful applicants with an appropriate project and supervisor.

 Are there any funding opportunities for which I can apply?